 Each region issues their version of the IC card; for example

 Fortunately, 10 of the most common IC cards (including the two above) can be used across regions (and likely more will be added over time).
-Some regions (including Nagano and Okinawa prefectures) only allow their own IC card (at this stage) or cash.
+Some areas (including Nagano and Okinawa prefectures) only allow their own IC card (at this stage) or cash.

-• Cards (including any stored funds) expire after 10 years of non-use, but you can reuse them if you return to Japan within that timeframe.
+- Cards (including any stored funds) expire after 10 years of non-use, but you can reuse them if you return to Japan within that timeframe.

 Bus Transportation